HR Hub

 Employers who fail to follow the dismissal and re-engagement code of practice may find themselves having to pay increased protective awards.

-A draft statutory instrument will, from 20 January 2025, give tribunals the power to increase a protective award by up to 25% where an employer has unreasonably failed to follow the code.
+From 20 January 2025, tribunals can increase a protective award by up to 25% where an employer has unreasonably failed to follow the code.

 The dismissal and re-engagement code of practice will not apply where an employer is only considering statutory redundancies (where the employer’s need for employees to do a particular type of work or at a particular place has reduced).
 However, if the employer is considering making changes to terms of employment and it envisages that, if the changes are not agreed, it might opt for dismissal and re-engagement, the code will apply for as long as that possibility is on the table.